.

 Business Development Operations & Partnerships Lead, Creating Chances

-I’m Laurie Michel, Business Development Operations & Partnerships Lead at Creating Chances, where I work at the intersection of partnerships, funding and systems to help scale the organisation’s impact and long-term growth.
-Having lived and worked across Australia, the UK, France, Norway, the US and Mauritius, I’ve always been drawn to environments where different cultures, perspectives and stories come together.
-Moving into social impact work in Australia felt like a natural next step: bringing together my background in stakeholder engagement, strategy and operations with something I deeply care about.
-I hold a Master’s in Business Development and an MBA in Management & Leadership.
+Having lived and worked across Australia, the UK, France, Norway, the US and Mauritius, Laurie has always been drawn to environments where different cultures, perspectives and stories come together.
+Moving into social impact work in Australia was a natural progression, combining a background in stakeholder engagement, strategy and operations with a strong commitment to creating positive social change.

 Jo Garner Photo